-Inscription: Arabic; translation: - On body: "Glory to our Lord, the Sultan, the most noble King (al-Ashraf), the Father of victory, Qaytbay, the greatest Sultan, the Sultan of Islam and the Muslims, the most noble Kind, the Father of victory, Qaitbay"; - In medallions: "Qaitbay the most noble King, be his triumph magnified".
+Inscription: In Arabic; translation: - On body: Glory to our Lord, the Sultan, the most noble King (al-Ashraf), the Father of victory, Qaytbay, the greatest Sultan, the Sultan of Islam and the Muslims, the most noble Kind, the Father of victory, Qaitbay - In medallions: Qaitbay the most noble King, be his triumph magnified

-Translation by Yassir al-Tabba (1978): -Body: "Glory to our Lord, the Sultan, the King, al-Ashraf abu al-Nasr Qaytbay the greatest Sultan, the Sultan of Islam and Muslims, the King al-Ashraf abu al-Nasr Qaytbay, the Sultan"; -Four roundels: "Qaytbay, the king al-Ashraf may his victory be glorious".
+Translation by Yassir al-Tabba (1978): -On body: Glory to our Lord, the Sultan, the King, al-Ashraf abu al-Nasr Qaytbay the greatest Sultan, the Sultan of Islam and Muslims, the King al-Ashraf abu al-Nasr Qaytbay, the Sultan - In medallions: Qaytbay, the king al-Ashraf may his victory be glorious

-Edward C. Moore, New York (until d.
+Edward C. Moore (American), New York (until d.
 1891; bequeathed to MMA)

 New York.
 The Metropolitan Museum of Art.
 "Renaissance of Islam: Art of the Mamluks," November 21, 1981–January 10, 1982, no. 35.

 Dimand, Maurice S. A Handbook of Mohammedan Decorative Arts.
 New York: The Metropolitan Museum of Art, 1930. p.
 118.